 Art in Tanzania internship program

-Back in November 2015, I made a decision I now see as a life-changing one: coming to Tanzania for a three-month internship.
-Before I came, I didn’t know what Tanzania was like or how life would be there, and I was a bit worried about cultural shock.
-But then it turns out that I adapted here very well, for all the people are so welcoming and friendly, and I have met many other volunteers and interns with whom I could share things.
+Back in November 2015, I made a decision that I now see as life-changing: coming to Tanzania for a three-month internship.
+Before I arrived, I didn’t know what Tanzania was like or what life would be like there, and I was a bit worried about experiencing cultural shock.
+However, it turns out that I adapted very well here, as all the people are incredibly welcoming and friendly.
+I have also met many other volunteers and interns with whom I could share experiences.
 The only thing that took me some time to get used to is the ‘pole pole’ culture here; there is no rush, no hurry.
 It is expected to wait for things to happen in Tanzania, which is very different from Hong Kong (where I come from), which is a place which is always busy and fast.
-I struggled with this, especially while working because you must put more effort into making things happen.
-But now, I have already gotten used to this culture, and while life back in Hong Kong is already that busy, why not slow down a bit and embrace the difference here?
+I struggled with this, especially while working, because I had to put in more effort to make things happen.
+But now, I have already grown accustomed to this culture, and while life back in Hong Kong is already hectic, why not slow down a bit and appreciate the differences here?
 To be ‘Hakuna Matata’ (worries free), it is not only a song sung in the movie Lion King, but it is the mentality here: enjoy your life and keep no worries!

-My main work in Art in Tanzania was mainly marketing the Asian markets, managing tourism documents, and trip writing.
-Because of my work area, I even had chances to visit Zanzibar, join different tours, and go on safaris; all these experiences have become the highlights of my time in Tanzania and made my stay here more incredible.
+My main work in Art in Tanzania primarily involved marketing to Asian markets, managing tourism documents, and writing trip reports.
+Due to my work area, I even had the opportunity to visit Zanzibar, participate in various tours, and go on safaris; all these experiences have become the highlights of my time in Tanzania and made my stay here even more incredible.

 In Art in Tanzania, I had a lot of freedom in managing my work, which gave me flexibility in my work scope and hours.
 That’s why sometimes I decided to do my work later that day and visit the nursery and schools.
-I am glad that I did that, as those visits have opened my eyes and allowed me to know more about this country, especially in education.
-It also allowed me to get away from the office for a while to get some fresh air.
+I am glad that I did that, as those visits have opened my eyes and allowed me to learn more about this country, especially in the field of education.
+It also allowed me to escape the office for a while and get some fresh air.

 High school visit which has given me a lot

 The living conditions in the volunteer compound are fundamental, with only a dry toilet and bucket of water for daily use and washing.
-Although it sounds pretty inconvenient with facilities like these, this volunteer compound is the pilot project to promote ecological building and living and share the environmental messages among the neighbourhood, and I can be more environmentally responsible in this area during my study.
+Although it sounds somewhat inconvenient with facilities like these, this volunteer compound is a pilot project aimed at promoting ecological building and living, and sharing environmental messages with the neighbourhood.
+As a result, I can be more environmentally responsible in this area during my studies.
 Apart from the volunteers who are working here, some local people are helping to manage the compound, Mama Neema the kitchen lady, John the gardener, and John and George the bartenders, it was nice meeting them all and they were one crucial factor that has made me fall in love in this place.

 Similar Posts